roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-views-app-designer.md

   - D365CE
 ---

-# Create and edit public or system model-driven app views
+# Create and edit public or system views

 Model-driven apps can contain a range of views, so that app users can see the most suitably presented and filtered version of the table that they are investigating.
 Views can be **Personal**, **System** or **Public**.